 (i) Initial Appointment: Concurrently with the passage of a resolution

-establishing the Endowment and adopting this Governing Instrument, the Chair of the Board shall appoint the initial members of the Investment Committee and shall designate one such member to be the Chair of the Investment Committee, and, upon the concurrence by the Board of Trustees, such individuals shall be the initial members of the Investment Committee.
+establishing the Endowment and adopting this Governing Instrument, the Chair of the Board shall appoint the initial members of the Investment Committee and shall designate one such member to be the Chair of the Investment Committee, and, upon the concurrence by the Board, such individuals shall be the initial members of the Investment Committee.

-(ii) Subsequent Appointment: At each annual meeting of the Board of

-Trustees, the Chair of the Board shall, with the concurrence of the Board of Trustees, appoint a Trustee to serve as Chair of the Investment Committee and shall appoint the remaining members of the Investment Committee.
+(ii) Subsequent Appointment: At each annual meeting of the Board, the then-Chair of the Board shall, with the concurrence of the Board, appoint a then-serving member of the Board to serve as Chair of the Investment Committee and shall appoint the remaining members of the Investment Committee.

 (e) Duration, Resignation and Removal.